InvestorBrandNetwork (IBN) Recaps 2020 Milestones, Outlines 2021 Initiatives

 - Apple TV, Roku and 90+ Additional OTT Networks – IBN’s syndication network was expanded to feature popular streaming media channels in 2020, including popular Over The Top (OTT) Media Solutions Platforms such as Roku and Amazon Fire TV.

-- Additional Brands – With specialized brands for specific audiences, IBN has achieved tremendous engagement rates and offers its clients the ability to target the right investors.
+- Additional Brands – With specialized brands for specific audiences, IBN has achieved tremendous engagement rates.
 In 2020, IBN announced the launch of new brands targeting fast-moving sectors filled with promising companies, such as PsychedelicNewsWire, MiningNewsWire, and BioMedWire.

 - Launched InvestorWire – IBN’s new press release wire service, InvestorWire, provides a full complement of wire service offerings alongside exclusive benefits such as press release enhancement, follow-up coverage via InvestorNewsBreaks and white-glove distribution services.